It’s always easier and more convenient to enjoy a new country when you have a tour guide.

 You hardly miss your way going around since you are led by an experienced person who knows the nooks and crannies of the place.

-This is why an association of journalists called “Neue deutsche Medienmacher” (New German Media Professionals) created an online portal, in four languages including English and French, to cater to the information needs of those who recently arrived in the country to live, study, seek refuge or spend their vacation.
+This is why the association of German journalists of migrant origin, called “Neue deutsche Medienmacher” (New German Media Professionals), created an online portal, in four languages including English and French, to cater to the information needs of those who recently arrived in the country to live, study, seek refuge or spend their vacation.

 The website (handbookgermany.de), which went live in 2017, is truly a tour guide into German society as it provides the basic information that a newcomer needs to be able to find their way around.